-WASHINGTON COUNTY CULTURAL TRUST REVITALIZED AND ACTIVE The Washington County Cultural Trust (WCCT) has been re-established to continue its important work to preserve, to protect and to manage local historical structures, land and communities in greater Washington County, Pa.
+The Washington County Cultural Trust (WCCT), a 501c(3) organization, has been re-established to continue its important work to preserve, to protect and to manage local historical structures, land and communities in greater Washington County, Pa.

-WCCT has lain dormant for several years but is now reorganizing by establishing a new board of trustees; forming an executive committee and officers; gathering citizen volunteers and interested parties; and soliciting funding from government, civic and social institutions.
-With the establishment of a board of trustees and governing body, WCCT will also be undertaking general fundraising activities.
+WCCT has lain dormant for several years but has now reorganizing by establishing a new board of trustees; forming an executive committee and officers; gathering citizen volunteers and interested parties; and soliciting funding from government, civic and social institutions.
+The WCCT will also be undertaking general fundraising activities.

-Among the many projects being considered by WCCT is the restoration of the historic Roberts House which dates from the early 1800s.
+The WCCT is actively engage in planning the restoration of the historic Roberts House which dates from the early 1800s.
+It remains the sole surviving structure associated with Jefferson College that was erected on its present site.
 Located in Canonsburg, Pa., the Roberts House is really a reflection of the lifestyles and community activities of that era and, once restored and returned to its original look, will serve as a museum, cultural center and location for re-enactments and educational activities.

 For more information about WCCT, please contact: Michael Roman, 724-470-4827; or Andrew Andronas 724-413-5422.